Southern Africa FAQ

 What about excess baggage?

-On arrival in either Maun or Kasane, you also have the option of sending your excess luggage ahead at an additional cost.
+For Botswana, on arrival in either Maun or Kasane, you also have the option of sending your excess luggage ahead at an additional cost.
 If the safari begins in Maun, the excess luggage will be forwarded to Kasane and stored.
 If starting in Kasane, the excess luggage will be forwarded to Maun for storage.
 You can then collect this excess baggage at the end of your Botswana trip.
 We need to know in advance if this service is needed so that arrangements can be made and the transfer can be handled smoothly.
 Please note that the same dimensions as above apply to this unaccompanied baggage.

 Should you be starting and ending your safari in Maun, and do not require the excess luggage to accompany you on your trip, we can store this for you at our office in Maun at no extra charge.